Payroll Assurance Scheme (PAS)

 Helping you in isolating any issues, offering you a best practice solution to mitigate risk as required and, if you are successful, is a huge accolade for your staff who helped achieve the accreditation.

-With UK payroll services accounting for up to 17 billion pounds in payroll fraud in 2017 alone, the CIPP Payroll Assurance Scheme offers peace of mind to all who work with the industry or are seeking payroll services.
+With UK payroll services accounting for up to £12 billion in payroll fraud*, the CIPP’s Payroll Assurance Scheme offers peace of mind to all who work with the industry or are seeking payroll services.

 The CIPP Payroll Assurance Scheme is the only voluntary accreditation on the market that can offer employers and bureaux confidence in their payroll services from an audit which was approved and developed in partnership with HMRC.
 The CIPP work closely with their Policy team to ensure that the scheme is as up to date as possible and is always evolving.